PROPOSAL BUILD PROJECTS

 Develop indirect rates and fully-loaded, labor “wrap” rates for each labor category.
 Include one-cell changeable profit percentage for use in future “Labor Hour” and “Time and Material” bids.

 Support (competitive pricing, per diem, etc.) for proposed Travel.
 Determine other support required for Direct Material and reverse-calculate Fringe rate and G&A rate.
 Advise client about subcontractor fee, G&A versus COGS, plus adequacy of pricing support.
 Work on proposed Labor support and calculations.
-Read Government’s RFP cover letter and add comments, using Word “Review” tool.
+Based on Government’s RFP cover letter, add comments using Word “Review” tool.
 Discuss major-subcontract negotiation memo, payments for milestones, and security clearances.
 Work on supportable calculations for Fringes and G&A. Draft support for profit per FAR factors.
 Define a Letter Contract, for expediency of award and explain Government use of Certification of Cost or Pricing Data.
 Peruse each clause (terms and conditions) from FAR and DFARS anticipated to be in the awarded contract.
 Highlight each requirement of special note.
-Explain context of requirements and/or likelihood of clause to impact the client.
-Research and connect several FAR quotes to explain clauses incorporated by reference.
-Translate regulations into simple English; give examples, where appropriate.
-Go through all 41 pages in detail.
 Discuss Government Evaluator’s letter about IR&D and draft response to Evaluator’s letter.